Featured Image

 Diversity, Equity & Inclusion.
 Learning how to get it right | TEDxCroydon

-1. Unconscious Bias Training: Educate leaders and employees on unconscious bias and its impact on decision-making.
+1. unconscious bias Training: Educate leaders and employees on unconscious bias and its impact on decision-making.
 Implement structured interview processes and diverse interview panels to mitigate these biases.

 2. Targeted Talent Acquisition Strategies: Partner with organizations focused on diverse talent pools.
 Attend career fairs at historically black colleges and universities (HBCUs) or Hispanic-Serving Institutions (HSIs) to attract underrepresented candidates.